ccleberg/cmc.pub/content/blog/2023-06-08-self-hosting-baikal-server.md

 via a URL by using a reverse-proxy like Nginx.

-As a prerequisite, you must own a domain name and set up DNS records to point a domain name to the server hosting Baïkal.
+As a prerequisite, you must own a domain name and set up DNS records to point a domain name to the server hosting Baikal.

 Start by navigating to your web server's configuration directory and create a new file for this application.